cpen333/cpen333.github.io/_lectures/lecture0.md

 * allocate and free memory using the `new` and `delete` operators
 * create a class hierarchy using *inheritance* to re-use code
 * override a member function using *polymorphism*

+Don't get *too* hung up on some of the details below if it sounds a little complicated.
+This whole document goes through quite a bit of background to C\+\+.
+We won't emphasize half as much of this in CPEN 333 as you might think, but it is useful to know and try out.
+Please try to read through all the material, but don’t agonise over it if you don't get it 1st, 2nd or even 3rd time through.
+As with everything, these concepts will become more natural to you with experience, so... practice, practice, practice.

 ## What's wrong with just 'C'?